awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

         {"shape":"InvalidMaxResultsException"},
         {"shape":"InvalidFilterException"}
       ],
-      "documentation":"&lt;p>Retrieves information about build records for all builds associated with the AWS account in use, including status, explanation, and the id of the resulting AMI.
+      "documentation":"<p>Retrieves information about build records for all builds associated with the AWS account in use, including status, explanation, and the id of the resulting AMI.
 The results are in descending order of creation time.
 You can filter results by build id, status and fulfillment option id.
 Use the pagination parameters to retrieve results in a set of sequential pages.
-You can only retrieve information about builds you own.&lt;/p>"
+You can only retrieve information about builds you own.</p>"
     },
     "StartBuild":{
       "name":"StartBuild",